oemof/demandlib/README.rst

     git clone git@github.com:oemof/demandlib.git

-If the project is cloned you can install it using pip3 with the -e flag.
+If the project is cloned you can install it using pip with the -e flag.

 ::

-    sudo pip3 install -e <path/to/the/demandlib/root/dir>
+    sudo pip install -e <path/to/the/demandlib/root/dir>

 Developing the demandlib